aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/get-worksheet-pivot-tables-information/_index.md

 url: /pivot-tables/get-all/
 aliases: [/get-worksheet-pivot-tables-information/]
 keywords: "get all pivot tables, Aspose.Cells Cloud API, Excel PivotTable, REST API"
 description: "Retrieve every PivotTable from an Excel worksheet via Aspose.Cells Cloud API.
-Includes endpoint, parameters, auth steps, cURL, and SDK samples."
+Includes endpoint, parameters, authentication steps, cURL, and SDK samples for the PivotTables API."
 weight: 20
+ArticleTitle: "Get All Pivot Tables in an Excel Worksheet – Aspose.Cells Cloud API"
 ---

 A **PivotTable** is a data‑summarization tool in Excel that lets you reorganize and analyze large data sets.
 This REST API retrieves information about **all** PivotTables in a specified worksheet.

+## Security and Authentication

+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API